priestd09/corda/docs/source/api-flows.rst

 FlowException
 -------------
-If a node throws an exception while running a flow, any counterparties waiting for a message from the node (i.e. as part of a call to ``receive()`` or ``sendAndReceive()``) will not be notified.
+Suppose a node throws an exception while running a flow.
+Any counterparty flows waiting for a message from the node (i.e. as part of a call to ``receive()`` or ``sendAndReceive()``) will be notified that the flow has unexpectedly ended and will themselves end.
+However, the exception thrown will not be propagated back to the counterparties.

-You can notify any waiting counterparties that you have encountered an exception and are having to end the flow by throwing a ``FlowException``:
+If you wish to notify any waiting counterparties of the cause of the exception, you can do so by throwing a ``FlowException``:

 .. container:: codeset